-The differences between chiropractors and osteopaths seem subtle when the philosophies are compared.
+The differences between chiropractors and osteopathic physicians seem subtle when the philosophies are compared.
 The differences become obvious when considering the scope of practice and the educational requirements of the two.
 Both subscribe to the whole body concept of treatment.
-While chiropractors believe nerve interference causes disease, osteopaths believe lack of blood flow leads to disease.
+While chiropractors believe nerve interference causes disease, osteopathic physicians believe lack of blood flow leads to disease.

-Osteopathy was founded in the 1860s by Andrew Taylor Still.
+Osteopathic medicine was founded in the 1860s by Andrew Taylor Still.
 Andrew Still was a medical doctor and surgeon who served in the Union Army.
 In 1864 Still lost his three children to spinal meningitis.
 He became disenchanted with orthodox medicine and began studying the relationship between the musculoskeletal system and disease.
-According to the American Association of Colleges of Osteopathy, "Osteopathic medicine is a distinctive form of medical care founded on the philosophy that all body systems are interrelated and dependent upon one another for good health."
+According to the American Association of Colleges of Osteopathic Medicine, "Osteopathic medicine is a distinctive form of medical care founded on the philosophy that all body systems are interrelated and dependent upon one another for good health."

 Osteopathic physicians have gained the rights to perform surgery and prescribe medicine.
-They practice more in line with allopathic doctors.
-Osteopaths still believe in the philosophy of treating the whole person rather than treating only the symptoms.
-However, the number of osteopaths that perform manipulation has dwindled.
-Osteopaths are required to train in hospitals in the various disciplines required of medical doctors, including residencies.
+They practice more in line with medical doctors.
+Osteopathic physicians still believe in the philosophy of treating the whole person rather than treating only the symptoms.
+However, the number of osteopathic physicians that perform manipulation has dwindled.
+Osteopathic physicians are required to train in hospitals in similar disciplines required of medical doctors, including residencies.
 They are also able to specialize in different types of medical practice.

 Chiropractic Scope of Practice

 Chiropractors limit their practice to headaches, low back pain, sciatica, joint problems and related issues.
 They treat osteoarthritis, spinal disk conditions, carpal tunnel syndrome and tendon and ligament issues such as sprains and strains.
 Chiropractors do not administer prescription medication, although they do recommend vitamins and herbal remedies.
 They do not perform invasive treatments.
-Chiropractors' educational requirements are not as involved as those of osteopaths, as chiropractors do not perform surgery.
+The educational requirements of chiropractors are not as involved as those of osteopathic physicians, as chiropractors do not perform surgery.
 The main treatment modalities used by a chiropractor are spinal manipulation, physical therapy and nutrition.
 The chiropractic philosophy is that structure and function are dependent on one another.
 If the structure is corrected, the function will correct itself, allowing the body to heal.